-A final way content can be blocked from search engine spiders is by placing text within an image.
+A common way content can be blocked from search engine spiders is by placing text within an image.
 Often, designers will place text that needs to be in a special font in an image.
 The advantage is that the image ensures the text looks the same way to all visitors.
 Unfortunately, search engine spiders cannot (easily) read the text contained in an image.
 As an alternative, you can use a font from Google's font library.
-Using a font from the library, will allow the words to be placed in text where they can be accessed by Google while ensuring that all visitors see the content in the appropriate font.
+Using a font from the library, will allow the words to be placed in text where Google can easily access that text.
+This also ensures visitors see the content in the desired font.
+Along with using the font library, CSS and jQuery can give you other ways to style and animate the text, providing even more design choices than an image can provide.

 A final consideration when thinking about crawlability is hidden content.
 For example, it is common practice on websites to place some content behind tabs.
 However, this type of tab technique can hide your content from Google, which can get you penalized.
-Google's general rule of thumb is that if the content is hidden but still available to users (for instance, by clicking on a tab), then that is acceptable behavior.
-If it is hidden and there is no obvious means of a user being able to un-hide the content, then you run the risk of robots not finding the content (as well as users being unable to see the content too).
+Google's general rule of thumb is that if the content is hidden but still available to humans (for instance, by clicking on a tab), then that is acceptable behavior.
+If it is hidden and there is no means of a human being able to un-hide the content (or if the means of doing so are buried where no human is likely to find it), then you run the risk of robots not finding the content (as well as running the risk of humans being unable to see the content too).

-In Google Search Console, you can use the "Fetch As Google" tool to see your website as Google's spiders see this page.
+In Google Search Console, you can use the "Fetch As Google" tool to see your website as Google.
 In Google Search Console, click on crawl then click on Fetch As Google.

 Bing also offers an ability to fetch a page on your website as Bingbot.
 After logging in, go to Diagnostics & Tools, then click on Fetch as Bingbot.